 West Jefferson is a very small village located in the state of Ohio.
 With a population of 4,279 people and two constituent neighborhoods, West Jefferson is the 293rd largest community in Ohio.

 The people who call West Jefferson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Jefferson residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in West Jefferson include Irish, English, Scottish, and Italian.
+Important ancestries of people in West Jefferson include Irish, English, Scottish, and Dutch.

 The most common language spoken in West Jefferson is English.
 Other important languages spoken here include Slavic languages and Spanish.